 This tax is applied regardless of the profits being taxed or not at the distributing company level, and the rates differ depending on the residence of the beneficiary, as follows:

-- Dividends to be distributed to resident individuals out of fully taxed profits are to be taxed at 10% if the gross dividend amount exceeds approximately USD 3,100.
+- Dividends to be distributed to resident individuals out of fully taxed profits are to be taxed at 10% if the gross dividend amount exceeds approximately USD 2,924 FY 2022.
 If profits were not taxed in the head of the distributing entity, the general income tax rate applies.

-- Dividends to be paid to resident companies are to be subject to a 7.5% WHT, even if paid out of fully taxed profits (group relief may be applicable).
+- Dividends to be paid to resident companies are to be subject to a 7.5% WHT, even if paid out of fully taxed profits (group relief and control situation may be applicable).
 The 7.5% is not to cascade upon multiple domestic distributions and can be imputed against the ultimate non-resident shareholder.

 - Dividends to be distributed to non-residents out of fully taxed profits are to be taxed 10% (up from 7.5%).